muhammad-fiaz/logly-rs/README.md

 ## Contributing
 Contributions are welcome!
 Before contributing, please read our [Contributing Guidelines](CONTRIBUTING.md) to ensure a smooth and collaborative development process.

+## Issues

+If you encounter any issues or have suggestions, feel free to [open an issue](https://github.com/muhammad-fiaz/logly-rs/issues) on GitHub!

 ## Code of Conduct

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the standards of behavior we expect from contributors and users of this project.